MRC-CLIMB/docs/docs/notebook-servers/read-this-first.md

 jovyan:~$
 ```

 These are large databases for bioinformatics tools.
 For example, the `kraken2` folder contains the databases for Kraken 2 and Bracken.
 You can use these in your workflows, without having to download them yourself.
-These locations do not count to your storage quota.
+These locations do not count towards your storage quota.

 The `shared-team` folder is a good place to store your data.
 It is visible to everyone in your team, making it easy to collaborate on projects.